matrag/matrag/README.md

 ###

 <p align="left">I'm Mattia from Italy.
-This is a short overview of some works and projects carried on during the last years.<br><br>- 🔭 I’m working at University of L'Aquila.<br>- 📚 I'm currently in the last year pf PhD in electronic engineering.</p>
+This is a short overview of some works and projects carried on during the last years.<br><br>- 🔭 I’m working at University of L'Aquila.<br>- 📚 I'm currently in the last year of PhD in electronic engineering.</p>

 ###